gloriyo/gva-airbnb-finder/README.md

 *   If I was going to choose a hotel (or AirBnb), where should it be?
 What places have good amenities nearby?
 *   Any of these could be turned into “big data” problems by working with the global version of the data set.
 You can recreate that data as described above. -->

-Simon Fraser University
+* Simon Fraser University
-\nCMPT 353 D100: Computational Data Science
+* CMPT 353 D100: Computational Data Science
-Instrurctor:
+* Instrurctor:
-CMPT-353-Project-OSM-Photos-and-Tours
+* CMPT-353-Project-OSM-Photos-and-Tours

 ## Author